kezenator/adventofcode/README.md

     Basically copied a solution from there.
 13. Pretty slow.
 Mixed up with my point co-ordinates having inverse Z direction.
     Missed that the input had multiple folds.
 Fun puzzle.
+14. Was at work.
+Started, but got distracted by a someone asking me questions about work :).
+Thought I was doing **really** badly, but seems I picked up a lot of time in part 2 - maybe would have done OK if I didn't get distracted.
+Immediately realized the number of pairs was the key in part 2.
+Got slowed a bit because I wrote the example counts wrong on my notepad and got confused.
+Counting pairs, then dividing by 2 and rouding up (because each letter is counted in two pairs - except the start and end letter) seems to work - but I haven't proved that it's correct for all inputs.